Connect with others who understand.

 Speak to Your Doctor About Diabetes Fatigue

-If you are experiencing chronic fatigue but aren’t sure where to start, talk to your doctor.
-They will develop a treatment plan with you that can include manageable lifestyle changes like diet and exercise.
-They may also address other health conditions, if you have any, and make changes to medications to help prevent fatigue.
+If you’re experiencing chronic fatigue, talk to your doctor.
+They can develop a treatment plan with you that can include lifestyle changes like diet and exercise.
+Your doctor can also check for other health conditions that might be making you feel tired and make changes to medications to help prevent fatigue if needed.

 Talk With Others Who Understand

-DiabetesTeam is the social network for people with diabetes and their loved ones.
-On DiabetesTeam, more than 123,000 members come together to ask questions, give advice, and share their stories with others who understand life with diabetes.
+On DiabetesTeam, the social network for people with diabetes and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with diabetes.

-Have you found ways to be active while living with diabetes?
-Do you have trouble staying motivated?
+What symptoms of diabetes affect your daily life?
+Do diabetes complications from high blood sugar affect your energy levels?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.